MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This internal attribute is the Player's current intelligence stat.
 By default, this equals their default intelligence, however it can be changed by Status Effects with stat modifiers.

 This stat has no programmed use.
-However, it can be used in [[if conditionals|Tutorial:-Writing-descriptions#if]] when writing descriptions to affect what the Player sees when inspecting various things.
+However, it can be used in [if conditionals](../../moderator_guide/writing_descriptions.md#if) when writing descriptions to affect what the Player sees when inspecting various things.
 For example, a Player with a high intelligence stat may receive more clues to assist in solving [Puzzles](puzzle.md) and murders than a Player with a low intelligence stat.
 Whereas a Player with a low intelligence stat might see this: